 - Cystic fibrosis is a disease that primarily affects the lungs, but it can also cause problems with digestion.
 It can be mild to very severe.

 - Spinal muscular atrophy causes muscle weakness that worsens over time.

 - Fragile X syndrome can cause intellectual disability (in the past, this was called mental retardation).
-Additionally, women who are carriers are also at risk for certain problems.
+Additionally, women who are carriers are also at risk for specific problems.

 For Fragile X syndrome, no blood needs to be drawn from the father.

-By analyzing the DNA present in the blood of a pregnant woman, non-invasive prenatal diagnostic techniques now make it possible to detect with great certainty if the embryo has an abnormality related to the number of chromosomes, as early as the 10th week of pregnancy.
+By analyzing the DNA present in a pregnant woman’s blood, non-invasive prenatal diagnostic techniques now make it possible to detect with great certainty if the embryo has an abnormality related to the number of chromosomes as early as the 10th week of pregnancy.